ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 }
 ```

-The query will execute and we get the list of types in our schema.
+The query will execute, and we get the list of types exposed by our GraphQL schema.

 ![Banana Cake Pop - Operation Result Success](../images/example8a-bcp3.png)

-Click on the settings button of the current document, switch to no authentication and click **Apply**.
+Click on the settings button of the current document, switch to no auth, and click **Apply**.

 ![Banana Cake Pop - Authentication Details - No Auth Selected](../images/example8a-bcp4.png)